-- 18. Conduct found to have occurred in contravention of this best practice guideline may result in: - a. disciplinary action by any employing entity up to and including termination of employment; and/or - b. a complaint being made to the Legal Services Commissioner and/or other relevant body where appropriate.
+- 18. Conduct found to have occurred in contravention of this best practice guideline may result in: - a. disciplinary action by any employing entity up to and including termination of employment; and/or - b. a complaint being made to the Commissioner for Uniform Legal Services Regulation under Part 5.2 of the Legal Profession Uniform Law and/or other relevant body where appropriate.